 7.5 This argues that the proposed five new dwellings would make a key contribution to Bexley's housing supply.
-It would not - and at what cost to local residents and their environment!
-And an examination of Bexley's Growth Strategy: our Emerging Vision confirms what we were told by Planning last year: there are no plans for new homes in the south of the borough - the targets for Bexley's housing growth are all in the north of the borough.
-Furthermore, we know of several houses within walking distance of the application site that are awaiting sale - and six more will become available at 139 North Cray Road (the same Developer?).
-We consider that with the latter (a very unwelcome development in Green Belt Land), together with the housing estate built a few years ago on the site of our school and playing fields, North Cray has already done its bit towards increasing Bexley's housing supply.
+It would not - and at what cost to the amenities of local residents and their environment!
+And an examination of Bexley's Growth Strategy: our emerging Vision confirms what we were told by Planning last year: there are no plans for new homes in the south of the borough - the identified targets for Bexley's housing growth are all in the north of the borough.
+Furthermore, we know of several houses within walking distance of the application site that are awaiting sale and six more will become available at 139 North Cray Road (another Brookworth Homes development?).
+We consider that with the latter (a very unwelcome development in Green Belt land), together with the housing estate built a few years ago on the site of our school and playing fields, North Cray has already made a significant contribution towards increasing Bexley's housing supply.
 Surely this is enough.